Welcome to Rare Plant Fairs!

-Welcome to our Rare Plant Fairs for 2015!
-Now a permanent feature of the horticultural calendar, our fairs are held in beautiful and prestigious gardens, making a day out at one of our fairs a really enjoyable experience for everyone, whether a novice or experienced gardener.
+Our fairs are held in beautiful and prestigious gardens, making a day out at one of our fairs a really enjoyable experience for everyone, whether a novice or experienced gardener.
 Relax and enjoy refreshments, often homemade, at all of our venues.

-At every one of our fairs there is the opportunity to buy interesting and unusual plants from our nurseries, all of of whom are genuine growers dedicated to offering you well-grown plants and advice on the plants they sell.
+At every one of our fairs there is the opportunity to buy interesting and unusual plants from our nurseries, all of whom are genuine growers dedicated to offering you well-grown plants and advice on the plants they sell.
 The admission fee for each of our Fairs is a combined package and includes access to the Fair and Gardens, and the price is generally the same as the normal admission fee for the garden only.

 We carefully select our nurseries to ensure that they are genuine growers who produce most or all of the plants that they sell themselves.
 The nurseries that exhibit at each fair are chosen so that we can offer the widest possible range of plants to our visitors, including perennials, shrubs and trees, alpines, bulbs and exotic plants.

-Click on the 'Nurseries' link at the left of this page for a complete list of the nurseries exhibiting at Rare Plant Fairs in 2015.
-Additionally, a list of the nurseries attending each individual event can be found at the foot of the page for each fair.
-All of our growers are very pleased to bring preordered plants to our fairs.
+Click on the 'Our Nurseries' link at the this page for a complete list of the nurseries and other exhibitors coming to our Fairs.
+Additionally, a list of the nurseries attending each individual event can be found on the page for each fair.

-Join our Mailing List
+Sign Up to our Mailing List